 What makes a community break apart?
 At many moments in American political and religious history, secessionist and separatist movements have threatened to break away from their own communities and to go it alone.
-In Spring 2017, students from six COPLAC campuses participated in ‘Divided Houses’, a digital research seminar in which they researched the history of a secessionist or separatist movement.
+In Fall 2018 and Spring 2017, students from several COPLAC campuses participated in ‘Divided Houses’, a digital research seminar in which they researched the history of a secessionist or separatist movement.
 This website hosts the results of their research – websites built and designed to tell the stories of those movements.

 - Force May Subdue – Massachusetts College of Liberal Arts